Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of Indian elections - ExBulletin

 Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of Indian elections

-ABU MUREIKHA, United Arab Emirates Indian Prime Minister Narendra Modi visited the Middle East's first traditional stone Hindu temple on Wednesday, internationalizing both his re-election campaign and his efforts to push secular India toward a Hindu state.
+ABU MUREIKHA Prime Minister of India Narendra Modi visited the Middle East's first traditional stone Hindu temple on Wednesday, internationalizing both his re-election campaign and his efforts to push secular India toward a Hindu state.

-The trip to the BAPS Hindu Mandir, just north of Abu Dhabi city, capped Modi's tour of the United Arab Emirates during which the Indian leader embraced the UAE president, describing him as a brother and also spoke to world leaders at a summit in Dubai. .
+The trip to the BAPS Hindu Mandir, just north of Abu Dhabi city, ended Modi's whistle-stop tour of the United Arab Emirates during which the Indian leader embraced the UAE President, describing him as a brother and also spoke to world leaders at a summit in Dubai.

-Modi is expected to win a third term as prime minister in the upcoming elections in India, the world's largest democracy.
-But Modi's policies and his ruling Bharatiya Janata Party have raised concerns about India's future, particularly for members of its Muslim minority, who have been attacked in recent years by Hindu nationalist groups .

 This has made warming relations between India and the Muslim-led Arab Gulf states crucial not only for India's energy security and for the millions of its expatriate workers in the region, but also for its international standing. .